Consumer Advice – The Best Price on Coffee Makers

 If this sounds like you, you probably don’t need anything too fancy.
 The most inexpensive electric drip brewers start at only around $15-$20, and one of these will probably do the trick.
-Even if you want a few extra functions and options, you won’t need to spend more than $30-$70.
+Even if you want a few extra functions and options,

 On the other hand, if you consider yourself a true coffee aficionado and the thought of drinking a bad bew makes you cringe, you will probably be willing to invest a little more to ensure you can always sip an exceptional cup.

 Traditional brewer or pod-based system?

 An important consideration is whether you want to go for a traditional brewer or a pod-based machine like a Keurig.

 The advantage of Keurig-style machines is in their simplicity and convenience.
 You just pop in the pod of your choice and hit “go” – the machine does the rest.
 The machine also eliminates any human error from the brewing process, guaranteeing a perfect cup every time.